 Once you have some new visitors try adding some things that will attract specific species such as a suet log feeder for woodpeckers or an open-fronted nest box for robins.
 You could also try attracting other wildlife with an insect house or butterfly feeder.
 Or you could try your hand at the very rewarding hobby of photographing garden birds.

-What birds will visit my garden?
+What birds will I attract?